Small Claims Court Limit Involves Net From Set-Off Upon Sum Assessed | Paladin LLP

 Understanding the Small Claims Court Jurisdiction to Award Judgment As Net Set-Off Despite An Above Limit Assessment

-Small Claims Court Limit Involves Net From Set-Off Upon Sum Assessed In the Small Claims Court, the amount that can be awarded as a Judgment is limited to $35,000, excluding legal costs or interest.
-This limit is separate from the amount that may be assessed.
-Furthermore, in cases where a set-off amount applies, the set-off is calculated from the assessed amount rather than from the award limit.
+Small Claims Court Limit Involves Net From Set-Off Upon Sum Assessed The maximum amount that can be awarded as a Judgment in the Small Claims Court is $35,000, excluding legal expenses or interest.
+This limit is distinct from the amount that may be assessed.
+Additionally, when a set-off amount is applicable, it is calculated from the assessed amount rather than from the cap upon the court award.

 The Law